 He has also sung in the Auckland Chamber Choir.

-Sam Nicholson has been appointed Choir Manager to take effect in January 2021 as part of the AYC Young Arts Leadership Programme.
+Sam Nicholson has been appointed Choir Manager as part of the AYC Youth Arts Leadership Programme.
 Prior to joining AYC Sam sang in the highly successful choirs – Voicemale and Choralation - while at Westlake Boys High School where he was Music and Culture Captain.
-He is studying for joint degrees in Law and Arts at Auckland University and also teaching and playing clarinet and co-conducting Resound Choir (formerly North Shore Youth Choir.)
+He is studying for joint degrees in Law and Arts at Auckland University and also teaching and playing clarinet.

 His role involves responsibility for secretarial duties, financial administration and funding applications, concert management, marketing and publicity including web site and social media.
 He will be supported by the committee and other choir members in specific areas.